City Index vs GKFX Comparison

 How do City Index and GKFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while GKFX requires a minimum deposit of $0.
-From our testing we found City Index offers spreads of 1.1 (August 2021), while GKFX offers spreads of N/A. City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where GKFX supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)., neither have Skrill (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas GKFX supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit).
+Neither have Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or GKFX?
+Which broker offers more tradeable asset classes, City Index or GKFX?

 Can I trade cryptocurrency with City Index or GKFX?